classdojo/policies/security.md

 - Door locking (electric door openers etc.);and
 - Surveillance facilities, video/CCTV monitor, alarm system.

-\*Note: The ClassDojo Services are currently hosted in AWS and Student Data is stored at our Service Provider - currently AWS – which employs industry- leading physical security measures to protect their data centers and the above applies to their technical and organizational measures.
+*Note: The ClassDojo Services are currently hosted in AWS and Student Data is stored at our Service Provider - currently AWS – which employs industry- leading physical security measures to protect their data centers and the above applies to their technical and organizational measures.
 These security features are regularly audited by third ­party auditors.
 You can learn more about AWS&#39; physical security [here.](https://aws.amazon.com/compliance/data-center/controls/) We also utilize MongoDB.
 You can learn more about Mongo DB&#39;s security [here](https://www.mongodb.com/cloud/atlas/security).
-In addition, we secure decentralized data processing equipment and personal computers.
+In addition, we secure decentralized data processing equipment and personal computers.*

-1. B.Virtual Access Control
+### Virtual Access Control

 Technical and organizational measures to prevent data processing systems used for Student Data from being used by unauthorized persons include: